Stree Arogya Shodh

-To investigate the relationship between common gynecological symptoms, reproductive tract infections and psychosocial factors such as violence and depression.
+To investigate the relationship between common gynaecological symptoms, reproductive tract infections and psychosocial factors such as violence and depression.

-Gynecological complaints are common and disabling health problems for women in India.
-The commonest gynecological complaint is abnormal vaginal discharge.
+Gynaecological complaints are common and disabling health problems for women in India.
+The commonest gynaecological complaint is abnormal vaginal discharge.
 Although some women’s complaints may be caused by Reproductive Tract Infections (RTI), studies have shown that the majority of women with this complaint do not have an RTI.

 The study also aimed to investigate the risk factors of common mental disorders in women.

 The main study was implemented between November 2001 and June 2004 and has been described in our previous biennial report.

 After the completion of field work in June 2004, our focus was on data management, cleaning and analysis, the preparation and submission of scientific publications, and on dissemination in the community.
 Following initial analysis of the recruitment data, we carried out a comprehensive dissemination program in the local community.

 The Director of Health Services (Government of Goa), Dr Arvind Salelkar, inaugurated the first community meeting on 24th April 2005 which was attended by around 150 women.
 Since then, we have held a total of 15 community meetings in the research area to disseminate the study findings and more than 1500 women have participated in these meetings.
 In each meeting, a brief presentation on the study findings was made, followed by a play whose script was derived from these findings.
 Information brochures have been distributed to all the participants of the study.
 Posters were distributed to anganwadis and health centres in research areas and all over Goa.